twig46/dogdex/README.md

 ## Overview

 I'm making this [project](https://flavortown.hackclub.com/projects/11999) for the [2026 Hack Club Flavortown event](https://flavortown.hackclub.com/), I am also submitting it in the [2026 STAV Science Talent Search](https://stav.org.au/science-talent-search/).
+I personally reccomend opening this on your phone and not your PC but it still works fine on your PC.

 The main two features of DogDex are identifying and tracking dogs.
 By pressing the large camera button in the bottom center you can either take a photo of a dog or use one from your gallery.